Gheorghe Moroșanu

-Moroșanu is the author and co-author of a large number of research articles and several books (monographs and textbooks).
+Gheorghe Moroșanu is the author and co-author of a large number of research articles and several books (monographs and textbooks).

 His monograph on nonlinear evolution equations is mainly focused on the stability theory for such equations.
 In the preface of this monograph, Professor Michiel Hazewinkel (Series Editor) states that the theory of stability of ordinary differential equations contains the germs for a theory of stability of nonlinear evolution semigroups ...
 This book is devoted to a self-contained systematic exposition of these matters and incorporates many of the author's own substantial results in the field.
 This book has been followed by a series of related papers, including his articles on second-order evolution equations governed by monotone operators.
 These publications provide a complete answer to the long-standing existence question in the non-homogeneous case.

 Both his joint monograph on functional methods and that on singular perturbations contain original material mostly due to the authors, bringing new ideas and methods that are useful in exploring mathematical models described by linear and nonlinear differential equations.
 In particular the book on singular perturbations combines results from different parts of mathematics to offer a detailed asymptotic analysis of some important classes of singularly perturbed boundary value problems which are mathematical models for various phenomena in biology, chemistry, engineering.
 This book has been followed by some related joint papers on abstract semilinear and fully nonlinear evolution equations with significant applications.

-Special mention must be made of his 2019 book of functional analysis whose flavor is given by a fine interplay between main functional analysis tools and real world problems.
+In 2019, he published a book on functional analysis, which consists of a mixture of standard functional analysis tools and real world problems.

-Moroșanu has also works in Calculus of Variations, Fluid Mechanics, etc. More specifically, his legacy of contributions concerns (but is not limited to) the following topics:
+Gheorghe Moroșanu has also works in Calculus of Variations, Fluid Mechanics, etc. More specifically, his legacy of contributions concerns (but is not limited to) the following topics: